NC1214: Integrating Science Communication with Team Science

 Projected Participation

 The research generated through this project will be published in peer-reviewed journals such as the Journal of Applied Communication, Journal of Science Communication, Journal of Human Sciences and Extension, and Journal for the Public Understanding of Science.
-Project members will also present their findings at regional, national, and international conferences including the National Agricultural Communications Symposium, Association for Communication Excellence, and Public Understanding of Science and Technology Conference.
+Project members will also present their findings at regional, national, and international conferences including the National Agricultural Communications Symposium, Association for Communication Excellence, Public Understanding of Science and Technology Conference, and the North American Colleges and Teachers of Agriculture (NACTA).
+NACTA is a national conference that has a range of technical scientists in attendance from disciplines such as plant and soil sciences, animal science, and agricultural economics.
 The results of the project will also be made available through non-refereed presentations to public audiences through Extension training and workshops, professional development webinars, and other presentations to stakeholder groups.
+Finally, results will be shared as a series of webinars hosted by the Kansas Science Communication Initiative (KSCI).
+KSCI hosts monthly webinars with a national audience that includes various faculty, graduate students, communication centers and practitioners.

 Organization/Governance